ejirocastro/printf/README.md

 Task 1.
 Education is when you read the fine print.
 Experience is what you get if you don't mandatory
 Handle the following specifier: d, i
+TASK 2.
+2. With a face like mine, I do better in print Handle the following custom conversion specifiers:b: the unsigned int argument is converted to binary